abhayfaldu/abhayfaldu/README.md

 - 🌱 I’m currently learning **MERN.**

+- 🏠 I live in **Jashapar village** of Kalavad, Jamnagar with my parants.

 - 👨‍💻 All of my projects are available at [add portfolio here](add portfolio here)

 - 📫 How to reach me **abhayfaldu1922@gmail.com**